spacebetween/spacebetween.github.io/_posts/2016-02-16-looking-for-a-front-end-developer.md

 * Your own MacBook Pro
 * Flexible working hours
 * Home working
-* Freedom to get shit done!
+* Freedom to get stuff done!

 So if you think you could do with a new challenge, or just want to ask a question.
 Reach out to me at <a href="mailto:luke@spacebetween.io">luke@spacebetween.io</a>.